 Temperature Without GaN

-With smaller size at the same output you get higher temperatures.
-GaN tech allows for the shrinkage as it produces less heat.
+With a smaller size at the same output, you get higher temperatures.
+GaN tech allows for shrinkage as it produces less heat.
 But as the ZMI zPower Turbo 65W doesn’t use GaN I wanted to check how hot it got.

 Temperature measurements were normal, and within safe to handle limits.
 I used it as my MacBook Pro’s charger for the day.
 And ran some games in the background for extra power usage.
 The hottest part of the ZMI charger got up to 97°F (36°C).
 Compared to my Mac’s original charger, which gets up to 93°F (34°C) under similar conditions.
 So warmer due to the small size, but nothing you’d notice.
 Running the charger at 65W for a long time would generate more heat.
 But once your laptop’s battery is above 50% the actual power draw would decrease.
 As would the higher heat output.